 Bars/Lounges

 On Chew Steel’s birthday, he couldn’t decide on where to go.
-I suggested we stay local and check out one of the many new eateries popping up in Marda Loop, like Bar Rocca.
+I suggested we stay local and check out one of the many new eateries popping up in Calgary’s Marda Loop neighbourhood, like Bar Rocca.
 Let’s listen to ‘Take You Higher’ by Leisure.

 I read in the Herald that the same person behind DOPO, Penny Crown, La Hacienda, and Pizza Face owns Bar Rocca.
 The space actually has personality, unlike the neighbourhood’s new orange and white community entrance sign.
 The tall white tiled walls, brick, and foliage have character that you don’t see much in Calgary.
 The wine bar looks like a cross between a greenhouse and a corridor you find in some European side street.